-Apart from Sankri, there are no homestays all throughout the Kedarkantha trail and relying on the existing campsites on the trail or camping on your own is your only option.
-If you happen to be trekking with any organisation or opting for a trekking package that includes accommodation you would not have to worry about the same as you will be staying in their designated campsites along the trail.
+Apart from Sankri, there are no homestays all throughout the Kedarkantha trail, and relying on the existing campsites on the trail or camping on your own is your only option.
+If you happen to be trekking with any organization or opting for a trekking package that includes accommodation you would not have to worry about the same as you will be staying in their designated campsites along the trail.

-If you plan to camp on your own, you will have to carry all necessary camping equipment including tents, sleeping bags, liners etc. The same can also be rented out from Sankri.
+If you plan to camp on your own, you will have to carry all necessary camping equipment including tents, sleeping bags, liners, etc. The same can also be rented out from Sankri.

 Food Options during Kedarkantha Trek

 Apart from Sankri, there are very limited tea houses along the trail that offer a few simple options like Maggi and some snacks.
 However, the chances of them being open are uncertain and hence should not be entirely relied upon.
 Opting for a trekking package that covers food and accommodation would be your best bet for arranging the same.
 Those wanting to trek by themselves will obviously have to carry the required supplies along with a portable stove and fuel.

 As a mandatory rule enforced by the authorities of Govind Vihar National Park, Kedarkantha trekking permits are issued only if you are accompanied by a local guide registered with the forest department.
 The local guide will also help you with getting the required permits from the forest office at Sankri.

 Hiring a local guide not only ensures your safety by making sure you stay on the right trail and help deal with emergencies and other uncertainties while on the trek, but it also gives you an interesting insight into the local culture and geography of the region.
 Pre-booking of a local guide is essential especially during peak seasons.